 On April 12, we hosted a webinar, Progressive Gait Training: Motor Learning Strategies and the Research, discussing motor skill acquisition through practice, feedback and prompt reduction.
 It concluded with a demonstration of the Rifton Pacer and tips for therapeutic and functional use of the Pacer emphasizing the benefits of dynamic support and the reduction of physical assistance to increase independence in gait.
-You can watch the recording here.
+You can watch the recording or read the transcript here.

 Two of the questions submitted by attendees will be of interest to the whole group so I’ll share them here along with my response: